 Kalamazoo, Michigan.
 1982.
-At the dawn of the AIDS crisis, when the disease was still a mystery, a no-nonsense nurse becomes a sort of fairy godmother to the town’s gay community as they begin to die one by one.
-She becomes their friend, mother, and sister, as they navigate life and death.
-Out of the ashes of this new plague rise life-long bonds that are forged in beauty found even in the darkest of moments.
+At the dawn of the AIDS crisis, when the disease was still a mystery, a no-nonsense nurse becomes a sort of fairy godmother to members of the town’s gay community as they begin dying one by one.
+She becomes their friend, mother, and sister as they navigate life and death.
+Out of the ashes of this new plague rise life-long bonds that are forged in beauty found even in the darkest moments.

-It’s 1982 and a mysterious plague is beginning to rear its ugly head, making its way across the U.S. In Kalamazoo, Michigan, Joan, a recently divorced, no-nonsense nurse, is on the frontlines of this plague and not only takes care of the men it affects in the hospital where she works, but takes care of them as they begin to pass away.
-She becomes their friend, their mother, their sister, as they navigate life and death with this new plague as she navigates a world that also views her as an outcast.
-Out of the ashes of their collective lives, lifelong bonds are forged and beauty is found even at the darkest of moments.
-We Are A Masterpiece asks what will you do in the face of fear?
+It’s 1982 and a mysterious plague is beginning to rear its ugly head, making its way across the U.S. In Kalamazoo, Michigan, Joan, a recently divorced, no-nonsense nurse, is on the frontlines of this plague.
+Not only does she care for the men it affects in the hospital where she works— she also comforts them as they begin to pass away.
+Facing a world that views her as an outcast like them, Joan becomes these men's friend, mother, and sister as they navigate life and death with this new plague.
+Out of the ashes of their collective lives, lifelong bonds are forged, and beauty is found even at the darkest moments.
+We Are a Masterpiece asks: what will you do in the face of fear?
 What choices are you willing to make?

 A blank space with a prop and sound will work more efficiently than built sets.